-Seizures have got to be one of the scariest medical conditions.
-While the patient may be experiencing a complete loss of control, onlookers can feel helpless and anxious.
-Someone who has had two or more unprovoked seizures is said to have epilepsy, a disorder of recurrent seizures.
-The good news is that the disorder can be well-controlled with treatment.
+Someone who has had two or more unprovoked seizures is said to have epilepsy, a disorder of recurrent episodes.
+The good news is that the condition can be well-controlled with treatment.

 What Is Epilepsy?

 Epilepsy is a chronic neurological disorder in which brain cells (neurons) produce abnormal electrical discharges in the brain.
-These discharges may produce the abnormal movements and behaviors seen during a seizure.
-Epilepsy may be triggered by illness, brain injury or abnormal brain development.
-For about half of patients, epilepsy may have no known cause.
+These discharges may cause the abnormal movements and behaviors observed during a seizure.
+Illness, brain injury and abnormal brain development are all known epilepsy triggers.
+But for about half of all patients, epilepsy has no known cause.

-Seizures are the hallmark of epilepsy, but having a seizure doesn’t automatically guarantee a diagnosis.
+Seizures are the hallmark of epilepsy, but having an episode doesn’t automatically guarantee a diagnosis.
 Seizures can also be caused by low blood sugar levels and alcohol withdrawal, among other things.
-A doctor will likely diagnose epilepsy if you have seizures with no known cause.
+A doctor will likely diagnose epilepsy if you have attacks with no known cause.

 Not all seizures resemble what you’ve seen on TV.
-Different types of seizures are marked by unique symptoms.
+Unique symptoms signal different types of seizures.
+They can include:

-A tonic-clonic seizure is what most people picture when they think of a seizure.
-It usually lasts between one and three minutes, and the person experiences stiffened muscles, loss of consciousness and rapid jerking motions.
+- A tonic-clonic seizure is what most people picture when they think of a seizure.
+It usually lasts between one and three minutes.
+The person experiences stiffened muscles, loss of consciousness and rapid jerking motions.

-An absence seizure typically lasts 10 to 20 seconds, during which the person stops all activity and stares blankly.
-Sometimes the eyes turn upward and the eyelids flutter.
+- An absence seizure typically lasts 10 to 20 seconds, during which the person stops all activity and stares blankly.
+Sometimes the eyes can turn upward and the eyelids may flutter.

-An atonic seizure, also called a drop attack, occurs when the muscles suddenly go limp, causing the person to fall.
+- An atonic seizure is also called a drop attack.
+It occurs when the muscles suddenly go limp, causing the person to fall.

-A focal aware seizure is often described as feeling frozen.
-Because it doesn’t involve loss of consciousness, the person is aware when it’s happening.
+- A focal aware seizure is often described as feeling frozen.
+Because it doesn’t involve loss of consciousness, the person is aware when a focal aware seizure is happening.

 How Is Epilepsy Treated?

 While there is no known cure, epilepsy can be well-managed with medication.
-Finding the right one is largely dependent on communicating with your healthcare provider about the types of seizures you have.
-Not all medications work in every situation.
+Finding the right one is mostly dependent on communicating with your healthcare provider about the types of seizures you have.
+Not all medicines work in every situation.
 If your prescription doesn’t work for you, ask about changing your dosage or trying a different formulation.